 Based in Atlanta, MEPTIK is a creative agency specializing in custom design for live environments.
-With an emphasis on projection mapping, content creation and interactive installations, the company focuses on crafting experiences by combining creativity and technology to help bring clients’ vision to life in a unique way for their customers.
+With an emphasis on projection mapping, content creation and interactive installations, the company focuses on crafting experiences by combining creativity and technology to help bring clients’ visions to life in unique ways.

 Nick Rivero is co-founder and chief technologist at MEPTIK, and he comes from a touring background specializing in the technical side of video.

 “Yes!
 In our world, companies like ours have traditionally gravitated to one of the big cities like New York or Los Angeles.
 However, Atlanta has become a very exciting film production and tech hub, and it’s been great to be a part of the scene here.
 There are some amazing things happening.”

 What’s your first memory of working with BlackTrax?

 “We had been following BlackTrax for a while, but finally put it to use at the beginning of 2017, when we used it for a touring show.
 Using traditional painter’s canvases combined with a choreographed actor, BlackTrax enabled us to use video projection that constantly aligned itself to the canvases the actor was holding, no matter which way he moved.
 We’d always wanted to use BlackTrax, and this project gave us the ideal opportunity.
 It gave us a new perspective on how to engage our audiences.”